 Citizens of Afghanistan, Bangladesh, or Pakistan who belong to minority communities like Hindus, Sikhs, Jains, Buddhists, Parsis, or Christians and have a Long-Term Visa (LTV) from the Indian Government can buy one residential property in India for themselves.
 They can also purchase one property for their own work or business.

 An NRI, PIO or a foreign national of non-Indian origin can inherit and hold immovable property in India from:

 - a person resident in India

 However, the person from whom the property is inherited should have acquired the same in accordance with the foreign exchange regulations applicable at that point in time.

-Note that in such cases, a citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal and Bhutan should seek specific approval from the Reserve Bank.
+Note that in such cases, a citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal, Bhutan, Macau, Hong Kong or DPR Korea, should seek specific approval from the Reserve Bank.

 Can Foreigners Sell Property in India?